dchoruzy/hltv-data/README.md

   </a>
 </p>

-> Data from popular CS:GO website hltv.org
+> Data from popular Counter-Strike website hltv.org

 ## Install